DPDK/dpdk/doc/guides/sample_app_ug/l3_forward.rst

 The main difference from the L2 Forwarding sample application is that the forwarding decision is made based on information read from the input packet.

-The lookup method is either hash-based or LPM-based and is selected at compile time.
+The lookup method is either hash-based or LPM-based and is selected at run time.
 When the selected lookup method is hash-based, a hash object is used to emulate the flow classification stage.
 The hash object is used in correlation with a flow table to map each input packet to its flow at runtime.